vsrinivas/fuchsia/life_of_an_open.md

 On a monolithic kernel, `open` would be a lightweight shim around a system call, where the kernel might handle path parsing, redirection, etc. In that model, the kernel would need to mediate access to resources based on exterior knowledge about the caller.
-The Magenta kernel, however, intentionally has no such system call.
+The Zircon kernel, however, intentionally has no such system call.
 Instead, clients access filesystems through **channels** -- when a process is initialized, it may be provided a handle representing the **root (“/”) directory** and a handle representing the current working